Sunnyside Yard - Special Report Series

 We ended Part I talking about Public Housing that ultimately became low income housing, and which had systemic problems attributed to the civil rights struggle of the mid 20th century, and which was followed by social upheaval accompanied by narcotics.
 While remnants of the past remain with us, the most egregious aspects of these historical issues have been ameliorated.

 And so we begin Part II by taking a deeper dive into the evolution of New York City's transportation system and housing development, with an eye toward how mass transit and the auto enabled the daily movement of millions of people / workers between their workplaces in Manhattan to their homes in the outer boroughs - most notably of Queens.

-What follows is Part II of a deeper look into the Mayor's proposed development of the Sunnyside Yards.
+What follows is Part II of a deeper look into the Mayor's proposed development of the Sunnyside Yard.

-Sunnyside Yards: Finding Our Place In Space & Time
+Sunnyside Yard: Finding Our Place In Space & Time

 Part III.
 A History Of Building Over Rail Yards In New York City

-Click here to view our first report about Sunnyside Yards which provides a brief history of the development of transportation and real estate in Queens in the 19th and 20th centuries.
-Click here to read our second report about Sunnyside Yards which provides a far more in-depth history of the real estate development and transportation in the 20th century.
+Click here to view our first report about Sunnyside Yard which provides a brief history of the development of transportation and real estate in Queens in the 19th and 20th centuries.
+Click here to read our second report about Sunnyside Yard which provides a far more in-depth history of the real estate development and transportation in the 20th century.